30 Rock: Season 3

 Season three began airing October 30, 2008, and concluded on May 14, 2009.
 The show experienced a large ratings and popularity spike this season after Tina Fey's highly praised performance as Sarah Palin on SNL.
 This is also the season where the show made Primetime Emmy Award history, being nominated for 22 awards.
 The season consisted of 22 episodes.
-Oprah Winfrey guest-starred in the second episode, playing herself (actually a drug-induced hallucination of Liz's), as well as Jennifer Aniston playing Liz's ex-roommate.
+Oprah Winfrey guest-starred in the second episode, playing herself (actually a drug-induced hallucination by Liz) as well as Jennifer Aniston playing Liz's ex-roommate.
 Salma Hayek also appeared for a multiple-episode arc, portraying Jack's new girlfriend, Elisa.
 Other guest stars this season included John Lithgow, Kerry Butler, Megan Mullally, Peter Dinklage, and Steve Martin.
 Jon Hamm played Liz's love interest and neighbor for several episodes.
 Alan Alda appeared in the season's final two episodes as Milton Greene, Jack's biological father.